-Knowledge sharing, learning by doing, pilot studies, education and capacity-building programmes are a few examples of capacitybuilding interventions.1 Different donor and expert agencies have analysed and implemented capacity-building initiatives in different context and locations.
-Some of the results indicate the need for capacity development to centre around development of human resources along entire value chains, build institutional capacities and support generation of data and improved analytical capabilities.
+Knowledge sharing, learning by doing, pilot studies, education and capacity building programmes are a few examples of CB interventions.
+1 Different donor and expert agencies have determined or analysed and implemented CB initiatives in different context and locations.
+Some of these results indicate the need for capacity development to centre around developments of human resources along entire value chains, institutional capacities and generation of data and analytical capabilities.
+Key challenges Fragmented approaches to capacity building, and institutional mandates, are key challenges to an integrated approach to SDG 7.
+Significant resources are needed to address the weaknesses in the capacity to adapt tools and implementing capacity development efforts.

-Key challenges

-Fragmented approaches to capacity-building, neglect of gender concerns and limited institutional mandates are key challenges to an integrated approach to SDG 7.
-Significant resources are needed to address the organizational weaknesses in adapting tools and implementing capacity development efforts.
 Dedicated institutional networks for addressing energy issues are lacking.
-While the need for capacity-building has been emphasized in all major intergovernmental meetings, on both climate change and sustainable development, as well as in all key global agreements, capacity-building remains largely at the project level and not leading to transformational changes and sustainability of impacts.

-1 PAGE (2016), Integrated Planning and Sustainable Development: Challenges and Opportunities

-Several observations have also been made on the need to vest capacity-building responsibilities in institutions of higher learning within countries/regions (Hugo et al. (2017); African Development Bank (2013)).
-Alluding to the inadequacy of resources allocated towards capacity-building efforts, AfDB noted that "A critical review of capacity development for the power industry indicates that donors are typically experiencing difficulties with funding standalone capacity-building programmes.
+While the need for CB has been emphasized in all major intergovernmental meetings on both climate change and sustainable development as well as in all key global agreements, CB remains largely at a project level and not leading to transformational changes and sustainability of the impacts.
+Several observations have also been made on the need to vest the CB responsibilities in institutions of higher learning within countries/regions (Hugo et al (2017); African Development Bank (2013)).
+Alluding to the inadequacy of resources allocated towards capacity building efforts, AfDB noted that "A critical review of capacity development for the power industry indicates that donors are typically experiencing difficulties with funding stand-alone CB programmes.
 Once again, this is partly due to problems related to measuring the tangible impact of such initiatives relative to their cost."
 (African Development Bank, 2013)."

-Clearly the need for capacity-building is stronger in developing countries.
-Developing countries with a large unmet demand for energy have to address the challenges of achieving access to all and ensure overall sustainability through energy efficiency and renewable energy adoption.
-Developed countries, on the other hand, need a greater push towards meeting the energy efficiency and renewable energy targets of SDG 7.
-Hence, depending on development priorities, the capacity development needs of different countries and clusters such as developing, developed and transition economies would be quite different.
-Besides country priorities, the capacity-building framework and its implementation for achieving SDG 7 also has to recognize the fact that energy is a means to address various other developmental goals.

-Interlinkages with other SDGs
+Clearly the need for CB is stronger in the developing countries.
+These countries with a large unmet demand for energy have to address the twin challenges of achieving access to all and ensure overall sustainability through energy efficiency and renewable energy adoption.
+Developed countries, on the other hand, need a greater push toward meeting the energy efficiency and renewable energy targets of SDG 7.
+Hence, depending on development priorities the capacity development needs of different countries and clusters such as developing, developed and transition economies would be quite different.
+Besides country priorities, the CB framework and its implementation for achieving SDG7 also has to recognize the fact that energy is a means to address various other developmental goals.
+Interlinkages with other SDGs $^{^{\}rm 1}$ PAGE (2016), Integrated Planning and Sustainable Development: Challenges and Opportunities